Fashion of Madonna: Achievements

-Impact in the sector
+Impact in the sector and depictions

-The South African website News24, said that it may be hard to believe, but there was a time when only models donned the covers of glossy magazines, and celebrities (mainly singers) only made an appearance on the pages inside.
+Though there existed magazines like Harper's Bazaar featuring movie stars on their covers (including Madonna back in 1988), as well other musicians donned magazines covers long before her, South African website News24, explained that it may be "hard to believe", but there was a time when models preferably donned the covers of glossy magazines while celebrities/singers made their appearance on the pages inside.
 This was regarded as the norm, until Anna Wintour arrived at Vogue and put Madonna on the cover of Vogue, instead of a model, the website concludes.
 That decision was predicted to be a failure and received criticism from journals like The New York Times, according to El País.
-Wintour herself, declared that having a non-model was considered controversial at that time.
-Back in 1999, and also mentioning Wintour, Alex Kuczynski from The New York Times talked about how celebrities changed the old-time-focus of models on women's magazine covers.
-Previously Harper's Bazaar featured movie stars in decades prior.
-Editor Ben Widdicombe explained that fashion magazines of that time "provide a uniquely quantifiable gauge for the rise of celebrity influence" concluding that everything changed when Madonna appeared on the covers of British and American Vogue in 1989.
+Wintour herself, declared that having Madonna was considered controversial at that time.
+Back in 1999, Alex Kuczynski from The New York Times dedicated an article where it was discussed how celebrities were changing the old-time-focus of models on women's magazine covers, including commentaries made by Wintour and Allure's founder Linda Wells.

+El País explained that most of those magazines, including Vogue, began shifting more to young readers and Wintour was also trying to put Madonna to show the variety of where fashion comes from and reflect what is happening in the culture.
+In the process, as noted New York magazine in 1999, Wintour received criticisms for made Vogue "too commercial", but they also found various of these magazines increased their circulation print.
+Editor Ben Widdicombe explained that fashion magazines of that time "provide a uniquely quantifiable gauge for the rise of celebrity influence" concluding that "everything changed" when Madonna appeared on the covers of British and American Vogue in 1989.